LunarVim/LunarVim/README.md

 - vimspector this is included but I don't plan on using it much
   - can be used with jdb, pdb, gdb, etc...
 - nvim-dap and nvim-dap-virtual-text (ALL DEBUGGING IN NEOVIM IS CONFUSING AND HARD TO GET WORKING OR I'M JUST DUMB)
-- later manually link pylance
+- potentially manually link pylance
 - resize with arrows in addition to meta
 - how to support meta key on for macOS?